-Sarah is a graduate of Kansas State University with a B.A. and B.S. in Journalism and Communications respectively.
+Sarah is a graduate of Kansas State University, with B.A. and M.S. degrees in Journalism and Mass Communications.
 She was a Fulbright Grantee at the University of Helsinki, has taught Human Communication at Lasell College in Boston, and spent three years as a freelance journalist in Europe.
 She is a graduate of Georgetown University’s Leadership Coaching program and a PCC accredited coach.

 Virginia Diamond, PCC, Coaching Fellow

 Virginia Diamond is a Coaching Fellow at the Center for the Advancement of Well-Being at George Mason University and is the founder of Diamond Insight.
 Virginia specializes in helping executives and their teams lead in the face of the ever-increasing demands of today’s world.
 Virginia is a co-instructor for Module 4 of the Mason coach certification program.